Director of Development

 t: +44 (0) 20 7340 6298

 Primary Practice Group: Philanthropy, Engagement and Advocacy

-You will be passionate about the School’s mission, its current and potential impact, and will be able to articulate this in compelling ways that excite potential donors.
-You will bring a successful track record of creating and sustaining effective, long-term, high-value relationships together with leadership skills and credibility with the School’s academic and donor communities.
-You will hold an undergraduate degree from a research-intensive university, and have the ambition to build effective fundraising success for a rapidly growing and high-profile global institution.
+You will be passionate about the School's mission, its current and potential impact, and will be able to articulate this in compelling ways that excite potential donors.
+You will bring a successful track record of creating and sustaining effective, long-term, high-value relationships together with leadership skills and credibility with the school's academic and donor communities.
+You will hold an undergraduate degree.
+Your interactions with others will be characterised by energy, creativity, curiosity and self-assurance.
 The School is open to candidates who bring transferable or equivalent skills and experience.

 For details of the appointment, including further information about the job description, person specification and how to apply, please visit https://candidates.perrettlaver.com/vacancies/

-Please quote reference 4427.
-For informal inquiries please contact Alice Hayler using the contact details below: email@example.com or +44 20 7340 6280.
+For informal inquiries please contact Becca Franssen using the contact details below: Becca.Franssen@perrettlaver.com or +44 20 7340 6298.